Jane Eaglen

-Jane Eaglen (born 4 April 1960) is an English soprano particularly known for her interpretations of the works of Richard Wagner and the title roles in Bellini's Norma and Puccini's Turandot.
+Jane Eaglen (born 4 April 1960) is an English dramatic soprano particularly known for her interpretations of the works of Richard Wagner and the title roles in Bellini's Norma and Puccini's Turandot.
+Her career at the Metropolitan Opera started with her Brunhilde in the Ring Cycle.
+Eaglen has performed at all major houses globally such as La Scala, the Metropolitan Opera House and many others.
+She currently resides in Boston, MA as a voice teacher at the New England Conservatory.
+She is the President and founder of the Boston Wagner Society.
+Eaglen spends her summers instructing at the Merola opera training program for emerging artists.
+Every year she judges several voice competitions, including the Laffont-Metropolitan Opera National Council Auditions.

 Background

 Jane Eaglen was born 4 April 1960 in Lincoln, England.
+She attended South Park High School in Lincoln.
+She lived on Peel Street.
 A neighbour noticed Eaglen's musical interest, and she started piano lessons at the age of five, continuing until she was sixteen.
 Her piano teacher then suggested she take singing lessons, and for a year she studied with a local teacher.

-After having been turned down by the Guildhall School in London, Jane auditioned at age eighteen for Joseph Ward, the voice professor at the Royal Northern College of Music in Manchester.
-Ward recognized her potential, and took Eaglen on as a student.
-Within weeks Ward had directed her toward the roles such as Norma and Brünnhilde.
+After being turned down by the Guildhall School in London, Eaglen auditioned at age eighteen for Joseph Ward, the voice professor at the Royal Northern College of Music in Manchester.
+Ward took Eaglen on as a student and directed her toward roles such as Norma and Brünnhilde.

-In 1984 she joined the English National Opera, and spent a couple of years singing the First Lady in Mozart's Die Zauberflöte and Berta, the servant in Rossini's Il barbiere di Siviglia.
+In 1984 she joined the English National Opera, and she spent a couple of years singing the First Lady in Mozart's Die Zauberflöte and Berta, the servant in Rossini's Il barbiere di Siviglia.
 Other roles included Leonora in Verdi's Il Trovatore.
 She was also cast as Santuzza in Mascagni's Cavalleria Rusticana.

 Eaglen broke into the major opera scene when she was cast as Donna Anna in Mozart's Don Giovanni at the Scottish Opera.
 She went on to sing Brünnhilde and the title roles in Tosca and Norma with that company.
 She made her American debut as Norma in 1994 with Seattle Opera as a last-minute replacement for Carol Vaness, and followed, two weeks later with Brünnhilde at Opera Pacific, a last-minute replacement for Ealynn Voss.
-Her first Isolde came in 1998 with the Seattle Opera, a company she has returned to consistently.
+Her first Isolde came in 1998 with the Seattle Opera, a company she has returned to often.
 She repeated the role in 1999 at the Metropolitan Opera and in 2000 in Chicago.